Freephone: 0508 650 200

 This qualification is ideal if you are currently working in or interested in beginning a career in the mental health, addictions and disability sectors.
-Potential employment roles may include support worker, caregiver, employment consultants, whānau workers, housing coordinators, youth workers, aged care workers and navigators.
+Potential employment roles may include support worker, caregiver, employment consultants, community support worker, recovery facilitators, whānau workers, housing coordinators, youth workers, aged care workers and navigators.

 For more information watch the programme overview video below.

 We are currently offering this qualification fee free.
 For information about how to enrol in the fee free offer, check out the Choose courses tab below.
 Ensure you also read the terms and conditions under the Fee free offer tab.

 NZ Certificate in Health and Wellbeing (500 KB PDF)

 For each credit, allow about 10 hours of study.
 This may be higher near assessment due dates.

 Approximate cost for the full qualification based on 2017 fee information, not including annual administration fees, fee increases, textbooks, course materials or external exam fees.